ronikobrosly/causal-curve/README.md

 * Estimate how decreasing order wait time will impact customer satisfaction, after controlling for confounding effects.
 * Estimate how changing neighborhood income inequality (e.g. the Gini index) could be causally related to neighborhood crime rate.

-This library attempts to address this gap, providing tools to estimate `causal curves`.
+This library attempts to address this gap, providing tools to estimate causal curves.

 ## Documentation

 TBC

 ## Installation

-causal-curves

 TBC